 All Tequilas are obtained only from the piñas of the blue weber agave plant.
-And to be allowed to carry the name Tequila, it has to be produced in Jalisco or one of the other designated states of Tequila production like Guanajuato, Michoacán, Nayarit, Guanajuato, and Tamaulipas.
+Additionally, to be allowed to carry the name Tequila, it must be produced in Jalisco or one of the other designated states of Tequila production like Guanajuato, Michoacán, Nayarit, Guanajuato, and Tamaulipas.

-But not all Tequilas are the same.
+However, not all Tequilas are the same.
 There are two different classes and seven different types of Tequila.
-So I believe it makes sense to start with what Tequila actually is.
+But first, a short introduction to Tequila in general.

 What is Tequila?

-If you want to learn more about Mezcal, you can read about it in this article dedicated to the differences between Mezcal and Tequila.
+If you want to learn more about the connection between Mezcal and Tequila, you can read about it in this article dedicated to the differences between Mezcal and Tequila.

 100% agave Tequila

 As the name suggests, the mixto Tequilas are mixed.
-That means that before the fermentation process, other sugars are added to the mix.
-The majority of sugar still has to come from blue agave, but for Mixto Tequila, it’s enough if this is 51% or more.
-You can also identify them by taste.
-The agave notes are a lot more subtle.
+That means that, before the fermentation process, other sugars are added to the mix.

 The five different types of Tequila

-When I say different types of Tequila, I don't mean the of-the-shelf distinction into “silver” or “gold”.
-I mean the actual types of Tequila, which are Blanco, Joven, Reposado, Añejo, and Extra Añejo.
+I want to add that when I say different types of Tequila, I don't mean the of-the-shelf distinction between "silver" and "gold".
+It is about the actual types of Tequila, which are Blanco, Joven, Reposado, Añejo, and Extra Añejo.

 Blanco Tequila (aged for 0-59 days)

-However, you can find Blanco Tequilas that have some color to them.
-When aged in oak wood barrels, they turn to a pale amber tone.
+However, you can find Blanco Tequilas that have a light golden shade to them.
+It occurs when they are aged in oak wood barrels.
+Then they turn to a pale amber tone.

 Joven Tequila (blended)

-The term "Joven" is the Spanish word for young and already indicates we are not talking about an aged Tequila.
-Its color is the reason why it's often called "Oro" or "gold" Tequila.
+The term "Joven" is the Spanish word for young and indicates we are not talking about an aged Tequila.
+Its characteristic amber color is the reason why it's often called "Oro" or "gold" Tequila.